ADSD-SoC-FPGA/meta-msu-de10-nano/documentation/00_DE10-Nano-Yocto-Booting.md

   "
 ```

-*NOTE* You will need to use *YOUR* absolute path the the Intel FPGA Meta Layer *DO NOT COPY MY EXAMPLE 1:1*
+**NOTE:** You will need to use *YOUR* absolute path to the Intel FPGA Meta Layer. *DO NOT COPY MY EXAMPLE 1:1*

 5. Edit the file `conf/local.conf` located in `$DE10_WORKSPACE/de-10-nano_minimal/build`

-Then At the end of the file add the following:
+Then at the end of the file add the following:

 ```
 MACHINE = "de10-nano-audio-mini"